 Long-time Switchgear Committee member and officer Ted Olsen has received an IEEE PES Technical Council Distinguished Service award in recognition of his 20+ years of tireless work with the Switchgear Committee and PES.
 (Congratulations Ted!)

-The Fall Face-to-Face Meetings Planned for Ft.
-Worth Will Be Held Online
+The Spring Face-to-Face Meetings Planned for Charlotte Will Be Held Online April 19-22, 2021

 If you are new to the Committee or want more information on how to get involved, we can help!
 This page contains information how you can GET INVOLVED!!